FlawlessNa/Legends/README.md

   - [x] Cooldown buffs
   - [ ] Inventory Management
     - [x] Basic parser to check space left
+    - [ ] Basic actions to clear inventory at town
     - [ ] Advanced parser to check stats on each item
+    - [ ] Advanced actions to store godlies
   - [x] Automated AP distribution
   - [x] Generic Generator class for botting library
   - [ ] Add failsafe on MobHitting (how??)
   - [x] Add failsafe on Rebuff (look for fresh buff icon in top right screen)
   - [ ] Add failsafe on any Rotation Generators - Movement is expected if action is not cancelled
-  - [ ] Streamline reactions for AntiDetection generators
+  - [x] Streamline reactions for AntiDetection generators

 ### Anti Detection Features
   - [ ] Chat Parsing (try grayscale preprocessing on "general" lines) + GPT Automated Responses
+    - Idea: When detecting relevant lines, minimize chat and scroll up, then read that line without background noise!!!
   - [ ] GM Logo detection
   - [ ] Abnormal Status Detection (look for gray line types)
     - [ ] Stunned